typelevel/cats-effect/docs/std/dispatcher.md

 It prints "Value found in queue! init"!

-The example above calls `unsafeRunSync` on the dispatcher, but more functions are exposed:
+The example above calls `unsafeRunAndForget` on the dispatcher, but more functions are exposed:

 ```scala